MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Script_Internationalization.md

 ## Long Description

-The Windows PowerShell script internationalization features allow you to better serve users throughout the world by displaying Help and user messages for scripts and functions in the user's UI language.
+The PowerShell script internationalization features allow you to better serve users throughout the world by displaying Help and user messages for scripts and functions in the user's UI language.